Table of Contents

 Internet access is a prerequisite of successfully working remotely.
 Contact your local internet provider if you are having issues, and have your students do the same.
 If it is unresolved, follow suggestions on ISU’s Working Remotely site.

-It is vitally important to recognize that our students may not have internet access at their location – consider how you will accommodate them during this disruption.
+It is vitally important to recognize that our students may not have internet access at their location – consider how you will accommodate them, review our Be Flexible page.

 1. Use Canvas

 Canvas is the primary learning management system (LMS) at the university.
 It gives you the ability to quickly share course materials, provide easy-to-use tools to communicate and collaborate with students, co-instructors, and Teaching Assistants (TAs).